deviare/jobfinder/README.md

 Optionaly can send mail to apply to the jobs, must provide credentials for smtp server, body text, and attachement (Curriculum)

-Many things can go wrong with linkedin and Selenium, i will try yo keep it updated If have problem to login, try to run it not headless (-H) possibly linkedin have reconize Selenium and ask for a captcha, solve it and run it again.
+Many things can go wrong with linkedin and Selenium, i will try yo keep it updated If you have problem during login, try to run it not headless (-H) possibly linkedin have reconize Selenium and ask for a captcha, solve it and run it again.